dotnet/designs/accepted/2021/workloads/workload-installation.md

 ## Workload update process
 - Update workload advertising manifests
 - From IAL: Get list of workloads installed from workload installation record
+- If there are no workload installation records for the current band, then:
+  - From IAL: Get list of feature bands that have workload installation records
+  - From that list of feature bands, select the most recent one prior to the current SDK Feature band
+  - If such a feature band exists, then get the list of workloads installed for that feature band, and use that as the list of workloads to install.
+Otherwise, there is nothing to update, and quit the update process
 - With rollback:
   - Install updated workload manifests
   - Run workload installation process for list of workloads that were installed